Jake Worth

 • routines

-After a decade of programming full-time, I’ve developed a daily routine that I’d like to share.
-Why Follow a Routine?
-Many programmers don’t…
+After a decade of programming full-time, I’ve developed a daily work routine that I’d like to share.
+I hope to revisit it and share it with…

 Variable Name Antipatterns Named and Explained